 Blacksville in Monongalia County, West Virginia — The American South (Appalachia)

 Location.
-39° 43.201′ N, 80° 12.454′ W. Marker is in Blacksville, West Virginia, in Monongalia County.
-Marker is on Mason Dixon Highway (West Virginia Route 7) 0.1 miles east of Washington Road, on the right when traveling west.
+39° 43.265′ N, 80° 12.818′ W. Marker is in Blacksville, West Virginia, in Monongalia County.
+Marker is on Daybrook Road (West Virginia Route 218) 0.1 miles north of Mason Dixon Highway (West Virginia Route 7), on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Blacksville WV 26521, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Mason-Dixon Line (approx. 0.3 miles away); Statler's Fort (approx. 3.8 miles away); Border Heroine (approx. 4.8 miles away); Catawba War Path (approx. 5 miles away); a different marker also named Catawba War Path (approx. 5.4 miles away); Jesse Taylor (approx. 6.3 miles away in Pennsylvania); Historical Village of Hero Named in Honor of Private Jesse Taylor (approx. 7˝ miles away in Pennsylvania); Monongalia County/Pennsylvania (approx. 7.7 miles away).
-Touch for a list and map of all markers in Blacksville.
+Blacksville (approx. 0.3 miles away); Statler's Fort (approx. 4.1 miles away); Border Heroine Shanks Mill (approx. 5.3 miles away); Catawba War Path (approx. 5.4 miles away); a different marker also named Catawba War Path (approx. 5.7 miles away); Jesse Taylor (approx. 6 miles away in Pennsylvania); Historical Village of Hero Named in Honor of Private Jesse Taylor (approx. 7.1 miles away in Pennsylvania).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 17, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 380 times since then and 40 times this year.
-Photos: 1, 2. submitted on May 17, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+It was originally submitted on May 17, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 1,002 times since then and 30 times this year.
+Photos: 1, 2, 3. submitted on May 17, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.